Seven campus spaces are available for student art exhibitions:

 IMPORTANT!
 Instructions for students exhibiting their work

 - You are invited to exhibit a body of work representing the evolution of an idea.
-Check the schedule (right) and contact one of the art professors about using the space.
+Check the schedule and contact one of the art professors or the coordinators listed below to reserve a space.

 - Presentation should be appropriate to the work with matting and/or mounting encouraged.